 Fasteners such as staples, paper clips, string ties, rubber bands, brads, and straight pins frequently damage documents.
-The damage may be physical: puncturing, tearing or distortion such as creasing.
-Or chemical damage may result such as staining from the rusting of metal fasteners.
+The damage may be physical: puncturing, tearing or distortion such as creasing -- or chemical, such as staining resulting from the rusting of metal fasteners.

-Potentially damaging fasteners should be carefully removed from archival documents before they are put into long-term storage.
-Fasteners should always be left in place if removing them will cause damage.
+Potentially damaging fasteners should be carefully removed from archival documents before the documents are put into long-term storage; however, if removing the fasteners will cause damage, then fasteners should be left in place.

 Sealing wax, ribbons, thread ties or stitches, and unusual metal fasteners have value as artifacts and/or enhance the value of historic documents.
 The decision about the retention or removal of such fasteners is a curatorial one.
 When in doubt, these should always be left in place.

-If records must be kept together by a fastener for the convenience of readers or staff, the National Archives now recommends that a piece of durable, alkaline paper in a card stock weight be folded over the top of the group of documents, with a paper clip slipped over the protective overlay (Figure 1).
+If records must be kept together by a fastener for the convenience of readers or staff, the U.S. National Archives recommends that a piece of archival bond paper be folded over the top of the group of documents, with a paper clip slipped over the protective overlay (Figure 1).
+Alkaline card stock is an acceptable alternative to bond paper.
 Potentially damaging original fasteners should first be removed.

 Although they do not stain paper, plastic or coated metal clips will cause distortion of paper and are not recommended.